Laurence Llewellyn-Bowen on Who Do You Think You Are?: Everything you need to know

-Laurence has always felt a close connection to the sea and is keen to discover how far back his seafaring roots go.
-He begins by looking at the life of his maternal grandfather, merchant sea captain Ronald Wilks, who signed up for the Navy at the tender age of 17.
+Laurence Llewellyn-Bowen has always felt a close connection to the sea and is keen to discover how far back his seafaring roots go.
+He begins by looking at the life of his maternal grandfather, sea captain Ronald Wilks, who signed up for the Merchant Navy at the tender age of 17.

 He is surprised to discover that Ronald’s ship was sunk by an early German U-boat during the First World War.
 A report investigating the sinking reveals the perilous route his ship, Kohistan, took through the Mediterranean in November 1917.
 The passage was so dangerous that Merchant ships travelled in convoys guarded by the Royal Navy.